Doha in Winter: Why November to March Is the Only Time to Visit Qatar

 The Weather Window

 November through March, Doha sits at 18-28°C with low humidity, clear skies, and gentle breezes.
-It's what most people imagine when they think "perfect weather."
+It's exactly what most people picture when they imagine "perfect weather."
 Evenings drop to 14-18°C — cool enough for a light jacket at an outdoor cafe.

 Here's the monthly breakdown: